How to spend 2 days in Nuwara Eliya, Sri Lanka – the best things to see and do

 Hiking in Horton Plains National Park, Sri Lanka

 You can’t visit Nuwara Eliya without visiting a Tea Estate!
-Tea is what this area of Sri Lanka is known for and there are so many tea estates and plantations in the area for you to choose from.
+Tea production is what this area of Sri Lanka is most well known for.
+As such, there are so many tea estates and plantations in the area to visit.

-The Pedro tea estate is only a short drive or tuk tuk ride from town and is one of the quieter tea plantations.
+The Pedro tea estate is only a short drive from town and is one of the quieter tea plantations.
 As you drive up to the estate, you can see the tea pickers at work in the fields, placing the leaves into huge bags strapped onto their backs.
-Once you arrive at the estate, you can have a guided tour around the factory, learning about the full process of making tea and the differences between the variations of tea.
+You can take a guided tour around the tea factory, learning about the tea production and the differences between the variations of tea.
 I found the tour really quite interesting, made even better by the complimentary cup of Pedro estate Ceylon tea, enjoyed in the cafe at the end of the tour.

 Opposite the Pedro tea estate is Lover’s Leap waterfall.
 To start the walk, take the only road opposite the tea estate and follow a small sign post.
 The walk will take you through more tea plantations and rural countryside.
 The walk took us about 40 minutes and wasn’t too strenuous.
 Unfortunately for us, it had started to rain before we set off, but in true British style, we put on our raincoats and carried on anyway.
 However by the time we reached the base of the falls, we were soaked!
 It is a pretty waterfall and the walk to it was nice with great views.
 This combined with the proximity to the main town makes it one of the top things to do in Nuwara Eliya.